 Both fights have a character handicapping themselves for mental/trauma reasons, Zenkichi by shutting his eyes and Todoroki with not using his fireside.
 Both fights have a character who tends to win through defeat up till this point.
-Kumagawa nickname is “the good loser” because he does tend to win in a way that’s completely satisfying, Meanwhile Deku has had to strategically wreck his body in order to accomplish anything up to his fight with Todoroki.
+One of Kumagawa’s many nicknames is “the good loser” because he does tend to win but in a way that’s isn’t completely satisfying, Meanwhile Deku has had to strategically wreck his body in order to accomplish anything up to his fight with Todoroki.
 Even Deku’s greatest victory up to this point, his triumph over Bakugo, was only achieved because he lost the fight yet managed to get his teammate in a good position.
-And in the fight against Todoriki.
+The fight against Todoriki also ends in his technical defeat.
 And both fights have a character going through a mental shift caused by this person who lost (who by the way both also act recklessly because they know they will be healed).

 And yet, when we look at all these characters motivations, these parallels start to become interesting.
 Todoroki is the stronger one and is handicapping himself cause he doesn’t want to use his abusive father’s power.
 Zenkichi is the weaker one who is handicapping himself to avoid the PTSD that fighting Kumagawa head on will bring.
 And through both Deku and Kumagawa lose on purpose in order to change their opponents frame of mind, Deku does this in order to save Todoroki from his Trauma, Kumagawa seeks to increase the trauma Zenkichi feels in order to bring him down to his lv and make zenkichi give up his optimistic attitude.

 I want to stress this is no coincidence.
-Through My Hero Academia came out later these fights sync so well because despite shounen battle not “technically” being a genre, in many ways it is one, with it’s own conventions and tropes that are used again over the ages in different ways in order to express similar sentiments.
-People never complain that “All detective mystery is a water down version of Sherlock Homes” because they understand that all things in a genre borrow from and play off one another.
+Through My Hero Academia came out later these fights sync so well because despite shounen battle not “technically” being a genre, in many ways it is one, with it’s own conventions and tropes that are used again over the ages in different ways in order to express similar sentiments (Edit from the future: I’ve worked with a friend to describe this phenomenon as The Shounen Aesthetic.
+Check Out The Post About It).
+People never complain that “All of the detective mystery genre is a water down version of Sherlock Homes” because they understand that all things in a genre borrow from and play off one another.
 These are 2 of my favorite fights of all time from series I consider to be masterpieces and I’m glad there are authors out there that understand and care about the genre as much or maybe even more than I do, and that’s why I made this post.
-Also, I wanted to talk about Medaka Box cause it’s cool and people don’t talk about but whatever XD
+Also, I wanted to talk about Medaka Box cause it’s cool and people don’t talk about it but whatever XD.

 - Here are some more comparisons between the fights!